7 Ways to Deal With the Angry Parents in Sports

 A pre-season meeting is a good time to start creating bonds.
-If you want to be an approachable coach, that means that you are going to be open to talk about anything anytime.
+If you want to be an approachable coach, that means that you are going to be open to talking about anything anytime.
 For these kinds of talks you need to be well prepared, you need to have all the information, and you have to develop criteria for your team and not deviate from it.
-Same rules have to apply for everybody without exception.
+The same rules have to apply to everybody without exception.

 Always make sure to end the meeting by letting both parents and players know that if they ever have anything to talk about they do not need to hesitate.
 Give them your phone number, and it would be best to have a separate phone just for the team so when it rings you know that it is something about the basketball.

 A most important topic to discuss with both players and their parents is how you’re going to distribute playing time.

 The first solution is often used in youth basketball teams but even then there will be some trouble.

 If you have got an older, more mature, group, and if you are coaching at a serious level, let the players and parents know that playing time will be based on talent and work ethic so some players might not get much playing time in crucial games.